 The Seven Dimensions of Wellbeing include Mental Health, Relationships, Physical Wellbeing, Cultural Support, Environmental Health, Occupational Success, and Financial Health.
 We strive to fully satisfy each dimension of human wellbeing through campus-wide collaboration, student and staff/faculty engagement, and education and training.

-Cornell Sustainability Framework
+Human Wellbeing in the Cornell University Sustainability Framework

-The four part framework allows senior staff, project managers, and employees at all levels of the University to consider sustainability in business decision making.
+The four-part framework allows senior staff, project managers, and employees at all levels of the University to consider sustainability in business decision-making.
 The framework allows projects or decisions to be evaluated for their ability to maximize or improve the mental, physical, and emotional needs of people on campus, in our community, and around the world as one of four areas of consideration.